iwasrobbed/RPFloatingPlaceholders/README.md

+## Deprecated

+Please use [JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField) instead or feel free to chime in on an issue if you'd like to take over the repo.

 ## RPFloatingPlaceholders

 UITextField and UITextView subclasses with placeholders that change into floating labels when the fields are populated with text.